Naser-Rifat/flightbooking/README.md

 # Flight Booking App

 This project is a React application that displays flight booking information.
 It uses Tailwind CSS for styling and React Icons for icons.
-The project is configured with TypeScript and includes unit tests written with Jest.
+The project is configured with TypeScript .
 The project is deployed to GitHub Pages using a CI/CD pipeline configured with GitHub Actions.

 ## Table of Contents